People Director, HR writer and speaker Tim Scott delves into the issues around performance management.

 There is a big problem with the traditional model of performance management and performance review: it doesn’t work.
 This is something we’ve known for a while, but most organisations, and indeed most HR departments, still haven’t changed their approach as a result.

 There are several fundamental problems with performance management as we know it.
 Here are my top three:

-- Typical ratings systems are nothing short of disastrous.
-It is impossible to design a one that can adequately reflect a whole year’s worth of performance.
+It is impossible to design a ratings system that can adequately reflect a whole year’s worth of performance.
 Instead, ratings focus the dialogue between the employee and the manager on the wrong thing.
 The conversation should be about performance, development, planning – not a number or percentage.
-All highly demotivating for your people.
+All highly demotivating for your people!